JuanJoseSoloraznoCarrillo/arduino_install/README.md

 __*Installaion:*__
-example:

 - Gives the execution permissions: `chmod +x start-config`
 - Execute it: `sudo ./start-config` or `sudo bash start-config`

 __*Information:*__
     The tool wil install the following packages: